“Legends come about when truth is considered too implausible.”

 Sometimes artistic license is needed to extrapolate historical material; one example is a scene set in Norway at what I’ve called the “Leirvik Nines” in which nine each of several male species, including men, were hung in a religious festival as sacrifices: It was based on the historical enneadic festivals that took place in Leire, Denmark and Uppsala, Sweden, where they were much larger in scale (with the amount of sacrifices being nine per day of each species!).
 I reasoned that there must have been other temples and locations of such pagan worship at the time, and chose Leirvik for its convenient location amidst the fjords of western Norway.
 The same extrapolation was used in constructing the Pictish clan of my novel: Most Picts were Christian by that time, but I reasoned that there were likely a few hard-headed chieftains who refused to give up the old ways, just as there were in Norway when Christianity became the official religion there.
 There are also several myths, legends and fairy tales that are interwoven and challenged: Is what we think we know about such things accurate or not?
 Did they have an original element of truth that has gotten buried over time and the telling?
 The quote by G.K.
 Chesterton (above) was perfect for this novel!

 The Cardinal weaves together the past and the present; the upheaval and violence of the ancient past left footprints in the boggy mud of time which become archaeological treasure troves of the present.
-But not all is at it seems, nor is everyone merely that which they seem.
+But not all is as it seems, and sometimes those people you think you know best can surprise you the most.

 Some Impressions from the Novel